tw-in-js/twind/README.md

 ## Inspiration

-It would be untrue to suggest that the design here is totally original, other than the founders initial attempts at implementing such a module ([oceanwind](https://github.com/lukejacksonn/oceanwind) and [beamwind](https://github.com/kenoxa/beamwind)) we are truly standing on the shoulders of giants.
+It would be untrue to suggest that the design here is totally original.
+Other than the founders' initial attempts at implementing such a module ([oceanwind](https://github.com/lukejacksonn/oceanwind) and [beamwind](https://github.com/kenoxa/beamwind)) we are truly standing on the shoulders of giants.

-- [tailwind](https://tailwindcss.com/): created a wonderfully thought out API on which the compiler's grammar was defined.
+- [Tailwind](https://tailwindcss.com/): created a wonderfully thought out API on which the compiler's grammar was defined.
 - [styled-components](https://styled-components.com/): implemented and popularized the advantages of doing CSS-in-JS.
 - [htm](https://github.com/developit/htm): a JSX compiler that proved there is merit in doing runtime compilation of DSLs like JSX.
 - [goober](https://github.com/cristianbote/goober): an impossibly small yet efficient CSS-in-JS implementation that defines critical module features.
 - [otion](https://github.com/kripod/otion): the first CSS-in-JS solution specifically oriented around handling CSS in an atomic fashion.
 - [clsx](https://github.com/lukeed/clsx): a tiny utility for constructing class name strings conditionally.
-- [style-vendorizer](https://github.com/kripod/style-vendorizer): essentials CSS prefixing helpers in less than 1KB of JavaScript.
+- [style-vendorizer](https://github.com/kripod/style-vendorizer): essential CSS prefixing helpers in less than 1KB of JavaScript.
-- [csstype](https://github.com/frenic/csstype): providing autocompletion and type checking for CSS properties and values.
+- [CSSType](https://github.com/frenic/csstype): providing autocompletion and type checking for CSS properties and values.

 ## License